 One way to add resale value to your home is by installing heated floors.
-In fact, the words “heated floors” are enough to make any buyer look twice at a home listing.
-Plus, they’re a great upgrade in any bathroom remodel thanks to their ability to warm up inherently cold flooring like tile and stone.
+In fact, the words “heated floors” are enough to make any buyer look twice at a home listing or an open.
+Plus, they’re a great upgrade in any bathroom remodel thanks to their ability to warm up inherently cold flooring like tile and stone and even other floor covers that aren't always considered cold but can be if they're on a ground floor like wood floors.
 Every homeowner wants to be comfortable in their own home.
 Radiant floor heat is truly “the gift that keeps on giving” — for current and future homeowners.

 Is Floor Heating Worth It?
 What’s the ROI?

 In short, if you already have plans to replace the flooring in a room, then installing in-floor heating is definitely worth it.
-These systems must be installed under the flooring, which means the best time to install heated floors is when you’re updating the flooring anyway.
+These radiant heating systems must be installed under the flooring, which means the best time to install heated floors is when you’re updating the flooring anyway.
 Electric floor heating is the top choice for remodeling projects because of its ease of installation and ability to tie into the home’s existing circuit.
+There is also a floor heating system for all flooring options.
 Heated floors deliver a good return on investment for three primary reasons.

 1. Heated Floors Deliver Comfort/Luxury

 Comfort is the most obvious reason.
 You’d be hard pressed to find a homeowner who wouldn’t appreciate the comfort that comes along with heated bathroom floors.
 Heated floors give any room the added boost it needs to knock that chill off the flooring and raise the temperature in the room to a more comfortable level.
-Whether that’s in a bathroom, kitchen, basement or room above the garage, radiant floor heat delivers comfort like none other.
-It also exudes luxury, making it an in-demand feature in any home.
+Whether that’s under bathroom floors or in a kitchen, basement or room above the garage, radiant floor heat delivers comfort like none other.
+It also exudes luxury, making a floor heating system an in-demand feature in any home.

 2. Selling a Home with Heated Floors Offers Incentive